ozkary/ozkary.github.io/_posts/2023/2023-05-27-data-engineering-process-fundamentals-pipeline-orchestration-exercise.md

 ```
 ### Pipeline Flows and Tasks

-A pipeline is implemented by defining flows and tasks, which are defined using Python or CSharp code.
+A pipeline is implemented by defining flows and tasks, which are defined using Python, CSharp code or other languages.
 Flows are composed of multiple tasks and define the sequence and dependencies between them.
-Flows use the @flow function decorator or attributes, which is specific to Prefect and is used to mark a function as a Prefect flow.
-It also allows us to define the flow's name, description, and other attributes like number of retries in case of failures.
+Flows use the @flow function decorator or attributes, which is specific to the Python library being used (Prefect) and is used to mark a function as a flow., and it also allows us to define the flow's name, description, and other attributes like number of retries in case of failures.

 Tasks are defined by the @task function decorator or attribute.
 Tasks are individual units of work that can be combined to form a data pipeline.
-They represent the different steps or operations that need to be performed in a workflow.
+They represent the different steps or operations that need to be performed within a workflow.
 Each task is responsible for executing a specific action or computation.

-In our example, we have a the main_flow function which uses another flow (etl_web_to_local) to handle the file download from the Web to a local storage.
+In our example, we have the main_flow function which uses another flow (etl_web_to_local) to handle the file download from the Web to a local storage.
 The main flow also uses tasks to handle the input validation and file name formatting to make sure the values are only for the specific dates the new CSV file is available for download.

 By putting together flows and tasks that handle a specific actions, we build a pipeline that enables us to download files into our data lake.
 At the same time, by using those function decorators, we are enabling the Prefect framework to call its internal class to track telemetry information for each task in our pipeline, which can enable us to monitor and track failures at a specific point of the pipeline.
+Here is what our pipeline implementation looks like:

 ```python
 import argparse